Note: Students applying to the Combined MSW/PhD program should use the PhD application checklist

 1) Complete the UCLA Graduate Online Application http://www.gdnet.ucla.edu/gasaa/admissions/applicat.htm.

 2) Send one official copy of undergraduate transcripts and graduate academic records if applicable to the address above.
-Unoffical copies of transcripts are to be uploaded to the UCLA Graduate online application.
+Upload one copy of unofficial or official transcripts to the UCLA Graduate online application.
+All transcript uploads are considered unofficial.

 4) GRE: MSW Applicants who hold an upper division GPA of less than 3.3 are strongly recommended to take the GRE general test.
 It is optional for all other MSW applicants.
 Use department code 5001 for "social work" to send scores.